simrenbasra/simys-blog/_posts/2024-10-31-trick_or_retreat_part_2.md

 **5. Angle of Lander:** The current angle of the lander.

-**6. Angular Velocity:** The rate of rotation of the lander (how tilted it is).
+**6. Angular Velocity:** The rotation speed of the lander.

-**7. Left Leg Contact:** 1 if the left leg is in contact with the ground, 0 otherwise.
+**7. Left Leg Contact:** 1 if the left leg is in contact with the ground, 0 if not.

-**8. Right Leg Contact:** 1 if the right leg is in contact with the ground, 0 otherwise.
+**8. Right Leg Contact:** 1 if the right leg is in contact with the ground, 0 if not.

 #### **Reward Structure**